I asked each family the same question: “What is the hardest thing about being a travelling family?”

 And we have also taken Talon’s advice and carry a couple of important kitchen utensils with us so we don’t have to keep buying them as we go!

 We feel all this advice was really helpful to us.
-Thank you to all the travelling families who have contributed to this post – you are an inspiration to us!
+Thank you to all the location independent families who have contributed to this post – you are an inspiration to us!

-And just so as we don’t end on a bum note, of course, we do realise the benefits of travelling as a family FAR outweigh any of the tough stuff!
+And just so as we don’t end on a bum note, of course, we do realise the benefits of full time travel as a family FAR outweigh any of the tough stuff!
 There is so much to love about living whilst on the move.

 One of my favourite things about travelling is summed up by Nadine Hudson from the Hudson family blog .